 When someone is directed to your page for the first time, they shouldn’t be sent to your wall.
 They should get a nice “welcome” with more about your brand and what users can expect if they become a fan.

-It’s up to you what you want to feature, but you always need a good call to action.
+It’s up to you what you want to feature, but you always need a good A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".
 And in most cases, it’s a simple “Click ‘Like!'” with an arrow to the like button at the top of the page.

 How you create your welcome page depends on your technical abilities.
 A very popular app is Static HTML: iFrame tabs.
 While you don’t have control over the icon of the app and you won’t host the content, all you need to do is provide the HTML.
 Or it could be as simple as an image file.